• Skip to primary navigation

 Some people have a false belief that they are alive.

-But the truth is, these flakes are very lightly sliced, and if they are placed on warm food, they will move about, seemingly alive.
+But these flakes are very lightly sliced, and if they are placed on warm food, they will move about, seemingly alive.

 These bonito flakes are derived from very much dead fish and have a long creation process.